Table of Contents

 The rest of this course will teach you how to design and implement a safe and effective exercise program.
-In this lesson we’ll discuss relevant terminology and concepts related to resistance training.
+In this lesson I’ll discuss relevant terminology and concepts related to resistance training.

 Note: The American College of Sports Medicine published a guideline covering resistance training program design in 2009.
 It is still a good general guideline but at this point with over a decade of further research some of it is outdated.
 For that reason I am not presenting that guideline in detail, but if curious you can click here to access it.

-Let’s use push-ups as an example, as everybody is likely familiar with basic push-ups.
+I’ll use push-ups as an example, as everybody is likely familiar with basic push-ups.
 Each push-up is one “repetition” (“rep”).
-We perform one “set” of pushups when we complete multiple in a row.
-We can write this with the shorthand “sets x reps”.
+You perform one “set” of pushups when you complete multiple in a row.
+You can write this with the shorthand “sets x reps”.
 For example, 3 sets of 5 reps equals 3×5.
 Some people list reps prior to sets but I will always list sets prior to reps.
-We can also write rep ranges; for example, 3 sets of 10-12 reps equals 3×10-12.
+You can also write rep ranges; for example, 3 sets of 10-12 reps equals 3×10-12.
 A training program may call for 3×10-12; if you perform 12, 11, and 10 reps in the 3 sets you have successfully followed the program.